 One of the most highly acclaimed arts festivals in the U.S., the Columbus Arts Festival features more than 200 artists and craftspeople displaying their works.
 Enjoy three stages of live entertainment, food from Columbus’ finest restaurants, interactive art exhibits, and a hands-on activity area for families with lots of fun projects for kids and their adults.

-Since 1929, families have gathered to celebrate Independence Day with this Asheville tradition.
+Since 1929, families have gathered to celebrate Independence Day with this Ashville tradition.
 The four-day party begins with a fish fry (try their gigantic fish sandwiches), and continues through the 4th of July with a parade, family entertainment, contests and lots more food.
 The grand finale of the festival is a spectacular firework show.

 Held annually on Labor Day weekend, The Frankfort Sunflower Festival has something for everyone, including food vendors, a car show, antique tractors, a kiddie tractor pull, games, live music, a parade, an adult tug-of-war contest, sunflower contest, photo ops, corn hole tournament and craft tent.
 This small town festival has us ready for beautiful fall bouquets, just around the corner.

-The largest three-day Irish festival in the world is held in Dublin, Ohio.
+The largest three-day Irish small town festival in the world is held in Dublin, Ohio.
 With seven stages, 65 acts and more than 535 performers, there is something for everyone.
 Visitors can indulge in great food (from hearty Celtic stews to traditional Irish breakfasts), browse the multiple vendor booths, and kids can play at the Pot O’ Gold Playland, which features 20 inflatables and crafts for wee ones.

-This family-friendly event features handmade arts and crafts booths, food vendors and lots more.
+The Fairborn Sweet Corn Festival event features handmade arts and crafts booths, food vendors and lots more.
 Enjoy your favorite corn dishes and summertime food favorites, including steamed cooked sweet corn, BBQ chicken, pork chop sandwiches and fresh cut watermelon.